Shashwat2023/CLI-Calculator-/README.md

 # CLI-Calculator-
-This is a terminal based calculator that
+This is a terminal based calculator.